 The Riksbank regularly participates in around 180 international committees and working groups.
 The Riksbank also has direct contacts with central banks in other countries to discuss issues of joint interest or to provide technical assistance (advice to central banks in emerging economies).

 A central forum for international cooperation on economic issues is the European Union (EU).
-The Riksbank is, among other things, a member of the European System of Central Banks (ESCB) and contributes to the preparations for the ECOFIN Council through its participation in the Economic and Financial Committee (EFC).
+The Riksbank is, among other things, a member of the European System of Central Banks (ESCB), The European Systemic Risk Board (ESRB) and contributes to the preparations for the ECOFIN Council through its participation in the Economic and Financial Committee (EFC).
 The Governor of the Riksbank also attends the twice-yearly informal ECOFIN meetings.

-Another important forum for the Riksbank's international cooperation is the International Monetary Fund (IMF), where practically all of the countries of the world are members.
+Another important forum for the Riksbank’s international cooperation is the International Monetary Fund (IMF), of which practically all of the countries of the world are members.
 The Riksbank participates here with other central banks and finance ministries.
 Sweden cooperates closely with the Nordic and Baltic countries and forms a joint constituency with them in the IMF.
-The Nordic-Baltic constituency appoints one of the 24 Executive Directors on the Board of the IMF, currently Thomas Östros from Sweden..

 The Riksbank’s priorities

-The Riksbank actively participates in international policy discussions in all the fields of its work, but with a particular focus on its core tasks.
-For example, the Riksbank is highly involved in the development of regulations and working methods to guarantee efficiency and stability on the increasingly cross-border financial markets.
-The Riksbank is also more than willing to engage in a dialogue with other central banks on different ways of formulating monetary policy and to share its experience of inflation targeting.
-In the case of the IMF, Sweden strives, for example, to ensure that the ongoing reform work reinforces the legitimacy of the IMF in all parts of the world and increases the efficiency of the organisation so that the Fund can continue to effectively promote economic and financial stability.
+The Riksbank actively participates in international discussions in all its areas of activity, with a particular focus on its core tasks.
+The Riksbank participates in global cooperation on financial infrastructure, payments and the digitalisation of the payment market.
+The Riksbank is also highly involved in the development of regulations and working methods to guarantee efficiency and stability on the increasingly cross-border financial markets.
+The Riksbank also participates, for example, in dialogues with other central banks on different ways of formulating monetary policy.